 If you want to use the rubric for grading in SpeedGrader, select the Use this rubric for assignment grading checkbox .

 If you don't want students to see the score total for the rubric, select the Hide score total for assessment results checkbox .
 Students can still see the point values for each criterion, but the total score will not be shown at the bottom of the rubric.
-This applies when students view rubrics from the Grades page.
+This option is only available if the rubric is not used for grading and only applies to students when they view rubrics from the Grades page.

 If you select the option to use the rubric for grading, Canvas will compare the rubric score and Assignment points.